mwilde345/StoryBuilder/README.md

 Doesn't look like twilio does group sms: https://stackoverflow.com/questions/26690403/twilio-sms-facilitating-a-group-sms

 any way to start a new group text? send all the numbers to VIP and have them start it? shortcut to send to all those numbers? start from email?

+in a group setting maybe everyone gets a different persons story to read.